Star Trek Picard: Where did it all go wrong?

 “Now I'm just tuning in every week to see returning characters tortured to death, or exploring their hideous retconned traumas, or in some cases committing actual murders.”

 I’ve read high-praise of the show, but I can’t help but think that this is from wearing rose-tinted nostalgia glasses, in awe of the fact that Admiral Picard is back after 20 years.
-But without a coherent story, the series is already on course to be worse than Star Trek: Nemesis, the final film for TNG (The Next Generation) crew.
+But without a coherent story, the series is already on course to be worse than Star Trek: Nemesis, the final film for The Next Generation crew.

 Another viewer is a reader of TechRadar who got in touch after watching the penultimate episode of Picard towards the end of April.
 Ian Hicks sent in what he thought of Picard as a whole.
 “Whereas other Star Trek shows don’t hit the heights of TNG, it at least had all of the formulaic aspects of a typical star trek show.
 A thirst for discovery, a higher purpose and logic.”
 Hicks explains.